 Sobriety During the Time of COVID-19

-The onset of Covid-19 has turned everyone’s worlds upside down.
-It has affected all facets of our day to day lives, making nearly every aspect all the more difficult.
-Many are out of work, facing eviction, or wondering where their next meal is coming from.
-One thing that has been made even more arduous through all of this has been sobriety.
+The onset of Covid-19 turned everyone’s worlds upside down.
+It affected all facets of our day-to-day lives, making nearly every aspect all the more difficult.
+Many found themselves out of work, facing eviction, or wondering where their next meal is coming from.
+One thing that was made even more arduous through all of this was sobriety.

-I began drinking regularly and heavily when I was 18, and basically haven’t stopped until recently.
+I began drinking regularly and heavily when I was 18, and hadn’t stopped until COVID hit.
 I am by no means an expert at staying sober and am still figuring out what my life looks like without alcohol.
-This is a particularly difficult time to resist turning to drugs and booze as we all face unprecedented stress.
-As I navigate what sobriety looks like in 2020, I hope that some of the things that have been helping me may help somebody else.
+The Pandemic was a particularly difficult time to resist turning to drugs and booze as we all face unprecedented stress.
+As I look back at what sobriety looked like in 2020, I hope that some of the things that helped me may help somebody else.

 I have half-assedly tried to go sober in the past, my longest streak usually only lasting a handful of weeks.
-One of the first things I do is read.
-I have a few books that help put things in perspective.
+One of the first things I did was read.
+I had a few books that helped put things in perspective.
 Ablutions by Patrick deWitt and Dry by Augusten Burroughs are a couple of my favorites.
 There is a line in Burrough’s memoir that constantly stays with me, and particularly resonates now:

 “Alcohol time is very different from sober time.
 Alcohol time is slippery whereas sober time is like cat hair.
 You just can’t get rid of it.”

 Time.
-There is just so fucking much of it.
-With many working from home if at all, one of the biggest challenges I’ve faced so far is finding ways to fill my day.
+There was just so fucking much of it.
+With many working from home if at all, one of the biggest challenges I faced was finding ways to fill my day.
 Pre-Covid and pre-sobriety it was incredibly easy to lose a day or even an entire weekend to alcohol.
 We all have gone to those brunches that turn into an all-day affair.
-Though restaurants and bars may be closed, it would still be so simple to go to the liquor store and drown our sorrows in our drink of choice.
+Though restaurants and bars were closed during lock-down, it was still so simple to go to the liquor store and drown our sorrows in our drink of choice.
 For those choosing to be sober, this is not an option.
 What the fuck do sober people actually do?!